Kaishan USA | January 14, 2021 | Uncategorized

-In industries such as agriculture, manufacturing and mining, compressed air is as essential as electricity and water.
-Unlike those utilities, however, compressed air must be produced on-site — which is what makes an air compressor a critical asset.
-Without compressed air, hand tools and machines won’t run; liquids and powders can’t be conveyed; and some agitation and ventilation systems will be unable to function.
+In industries such as agriculture, manufacturing, and mining, compressed air is as essential as electricity and water.
+Unlike those utilities, however, compressed air must be produced on-site, which is what makes an air compressor a critical asset.
+Without compressed air, hand tools and machines will not run, liquids and powders cannot be conveyed, and some agitation and ventilation systems will be unable to function.

 The primary types of air compressors are:

 These units use a pair of interlocking helical scrolls to draw in and compress air before delivering it into the distribution system.
-In most designs, the scrolls run in an oil bath.
-This ensures a good seal, helps reduce wear and removes the heat that results from compression.
+In most designs, the rotors run in an oil bath.
+This ensures a good seal, helps reduce wear, and removes the heat emitted by compression.

-Rotary screw compressors are available from 5 to 500hp.
+Rotary screw compressors are available from 5 to 500 HP.
 Smaller models are typically belt-driven, while more the powerful units use direct drive.
-These two-stage compressor designs can also increase efficiency.
+These 2-stage compressor designs can also increase efficiency.